-If your computer or mobile device was lost or stolen, or you're just generally worried about the security of your account, there are several things you can do.
+If your computer or mobile device was lost or stolen, or you're worried about the security of your account, there are several things you can do.

 Change your password

-You can change your password in your account settings.
+You can change your password on the account settings page of your Dropbox account.
 Be sure to use a strong password that you don't use for any other service.

 Learn more about choosing a strong password.